MechMindRobotics/mecheye_ros_interface/README.md

   - save_file: `true` to enable save file, otherwise keep it as `false`
   - camera_ip: change to your camera ip address here (also remember to comment and uncomment the lines in `MechMindCamera.cpp` to connect to a specific camera)
   - at the moment, image save path can only be changed in source code `/mecheye_ros_interface/src/MechMindCamera.cpp`.
-  - remember to catkin_make again after changing `main.cpp`.
+  - remember to catkin_make again after changing `*.cpp`.
-- Source the build workspace and run
+- Source the build workspace and use roslaunch

   ```bash
   source ~/ros_ws/devel/setup.bash
   roslaunch mecheye_ros_interface start_camera.launch
   ```

+  Select a camera in LAN.
 Then, the camera will start working.
-- Open a new terminal, source the workspace and run
+- Open a new terminal, source the workspace and call services

   ```bash
   source ~/ros_ws/devel/setup.bash